Caroline Ramersdorfer: Themes

 Seed of Unified Spirit, completed in 2008, took a global perspective, with seven marble slabs representing the different continents and poles, reflecting the Olympic park theme of “One World–One Dream.”
 Inner View Interlocked (2009), a commission from the Xinjiang International Urban Sculpture Symposium in Urumqi, China, to commemorate sixty years of the People‘s Republic of China, also embraced the idea of bridging cultures, ethnicities and human experience.

-Since moving to the Adirondacks, Ramersdorfer has found inspiration in her rural environment.
-Her work has opened up, breaking through the “rigid angularity of her earlier work into more expressive abstractions.”
-Her “changing environment has led her to see the perfection in imperfection; their impermanence has melted away her conformity.
-With nature more of a guide, the new works provide a refreshing fluidness and unpredictability that is more evocative than the older works that precisely fit together like the specifications of a building, or a math equation.”
+Since moving to the Adirondacks, Ramersdorfer has referenced her rural environment.
+Her work has shifted, breaking through the “rigid angularity of her earlier work into more expressive abstractions.”
+Her changing environment has duality in the physical environment.
+She uses nature as a guide, the new works reference a fluidness and unpredictability that is more evocative than the older works that precisely fit together like the specifications of a building, or a math equation.”

 Indicators, the centerpiece of her first solo exhibition since moving to the Adirondacks, “Concept Alters Reality” at the John Davis Gallery, exemplified this new direction.
 “Gone are the volumes of marble; what’s left is a distilled abstraction bursting forth with energy, rather than the cool, calculating forms she has constructed on five continents.
 Other newer examples, like Inner View-Open 1 and Open Inner View, exhibited at the C. Grimaldis Gallery in Baltimore, shatter their frames as chards of marble—like broken glass or melting ice—stick out like spikes.”